ZonglinL/ZonglinL.github.io/index.md

 In the past year, I worked at [AI4CE Lab](https://ai4ce.github.io/) with [Yiming Li](https://scholar.google.com.hk/citations?user=i_aajNoAAAAJ&hl=zh-CN), supervised by [Professor Chen Feng](https://scholar.google.com/citations?user=YeG8ZM0AAAAJ&hl=en) who specializes in robotics and computer vision research.

 At AI4CE, I worked on Collaborative Visual Place Recognition (CoVPR).
-In this work, I formulated the first CoVPR framework and designed a novel algorithm that balances noises and extra information from collaborators.
-The method is robust, effective, and easy to implement.
+In this work, I formulated the first CoVPR framework and designed a robust and effective algorithm that balances noises and extra information from collaborators.
 I am excited about the future impact of this work.
 Details can be found in [this paper](https://arxiv.org/abs/2310.05541).

 Beyond this work, I am currently working on three projects:
 1. Improvements and extensions on CoVPR, resolving limitations and designing new mechanisms.